 You need to send your appeal to the Appellate Authority within 30 days from the date on which you received the decision (or you should have received a decision) from the PIO.
-However, if you miss that deadline but the Appellate Authority feels that you have been prevented from making an appeal within this time limit for justifiable reasons, he/she may allow you to submit an appeal even after the 30 days have expired.
+However, if you miss that deadline but the Appellate Authority feels that you have been prevented from making an appeal within this time limit for justifiable reasons, he/she may allow you to submit an appeal even after the 30 days have expired.54

 You need to send your appeal to the concerned Appellate Authority in writing.
 Some state governments have prescribed forms for filing appeals.
 You should check with the concerned Appellate Authority to see if your state has prescribed such a form.
 You can file appeals directly by handing them over in person or by sending them by post/courier.
-Additionally, you can also send the appeal to the APIO in the relevant public authority who then has a duty to forward it to the relevant Appellate Authority.
+Additionally, you can also send the appeal to the APIO in the relevant public authority who then has a duty to forward it to the relevant Appellate Authority.55

-Minimum contents of a second appeal made to the Central Information Commission\
+Minimum contents of a second appeal made to the Central Information Commission

-FORMAT OF APPEAL (See Rule 8)
+FORMAT OF APPEAL

+(See Rule 8)

 - 1. Name and address of the appellant - 2.
 Name and address of the CPIO to whom the application was addressed - 3.
 Name and address of the CPIO who gave reply to the Application - 4.
 Name and address of the First Appellate Authority who decided the First Appeal - 5.
 Particulars of the application - 6.
 Particulars of the order(s) including number, if any, against which the appeal is preferred - 7.
 Brief facts leading to the appeal - 8.
 Prayer or relief sought - 9.
 Grounds for the prayer or relief - 10.
 Any other information relevant to the appeal - 11.
-Verification/authentication by the appellant
+Verification/authentication by the appellant - State Governments may have prescribed other formats for filing second appeals before the State Information Commissions.
+CHRI recommends that you check the relevant RTI Rules or confirm with the Information Commission concerned, what details and documents you should include in your appeal.

 The RTI Act does not permit any fee being levied on an applicant for filing an appeal to an Appellate Authority (or the Information Commissions).
-Unfortunately, some state governments, like Maharashtra and Madhya Pradesh, have prescribed rules which impose an appeal fee.
+Unfortunately, some state governments, like Maharashtra56 and Madhya Pradesh57, have prescribed rules which impose an appeal fee.
 It is not legal to impose an appeal fee or reject an appeal because of non-payment.
 If your state government has prescribed an appeal fee, you can either move the relevant Information Commission or your High Court to consider the matter or attempt to bring up the issue before your State Legislative Assembly for debate.

 Ordinarily after receiving your appeal, the Appellate Authority is required to give his/her decision within 30 days.
 This time limit is extendable, but the maximum time limit for a decision from the Appellate Authority is 45 days.
 If additional time is taken over and above the 30 day time limit, the Appellate Authority has to record the reasons for the extension in writing and provide those reasons to you when issuing his/her final order.
+58